-In this paper, we undertook a cross-country study of the price-output gap relationship for selected industrial countries (Japan, the U.S., Germany, the U.K. and Canada).
-The estimation results showed that price-output gap relationship in these countries could be classified into two categories: (1) a Phillips Curve-type (in which the output gap fluctuation affects the inflation rate); and (2) a NAIRU type (in which the output gap fluctuation affects changes in the inflation rate).
-In addition, we found that such country-classifications could vary according to sample periods.
+In this paper, we undertook a cross-country study of the price-output gap relationship for selected industrialized countries (Japan, the U.S., Germany, the U.K., and Canada).
+The estimation results showed that the price-output gap relationship in these countries could be classified into two categories: (1) a Phillips Curve type (in which the output gap fluctuation affects the inflation rate); and (2) a NAIRU type (in which the output gap fluctuation affects changes in the inflation rate).
+In addition, we found that such country classifications could vary according to sample periods.

 We divided the estimation period into two parts.
 During the first sample period (1978-1986; the first half), NAIRU-type patterns were seen in all countries except Japan.
-During the second period (1987-1997; the second half), NAIRU-type patterns were identified in the U.S., the U.K. and Canada, while Japan and Germany exhibited Phillips Curve-type patterns.
-Our results are summarized in Table 7.
+During the second period (1987-1997; the second half), NAIRU-type patterns were identified in the U.S., the U.K., and Canada, while Japan and